My presentation as an engineer started with raising a question for myself, and what I learned from it

 Presentation Materials | SpeakerDeck

-At a seminar hosted by
+by SB Cloud,At a seminar hosted

 [Osaka] Alibaba Cloud in Osaka #3

-At the Alibaba Cloud user meeting,
+At the Alibaba Cloud user meeting,the CloudMonitorservice and

 [Osaka] Alibaba Cloud in Osaka #3 | connpass

-Practitioners talk about real multi-cloud ~AWS, Azure, GCP, Oracle Cloud~
+Practitioners talk about real multi-cloud: AWS, Azure, GCP, Oracle Cloud

 We also visited an event hosted by Oracle Corporation Japan!

-The presentation focused on "multi-cloud" and
+My presentation focused on "multi-cloud" solutions, specifically

 The materials used here are also uploaded to SpeakerDeck, and they have the most views (the response is amazing!)